gRPC & gRPC Gateway development in Go Training

 Streaming With GPRC

 Streaming in gRPC allows for the client or server to send and receive more than one message.
 This allows for asynchronous processing and bi-directional communication.
-This chapter will cover client streaming, server streaming, and bi-directional streaming.
+This module will cover client streaming, server streaming, and bi-directional streaming.
+Synchronous RPC calls are calls that block until a response arrives from the server are the closest approximation to the abstraction of a procedure call that RPC aspires to.
+On the other hand, networks are inherently asynchronous and in many scenarios it’s useful to be able to start RPCs without blocking the

 Day Two